foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 The things go here ;)

+## Bugfixes and small improvements
+* Updated Mind Thrust compendium entry to use proper spell level scaling in the formula.
+Thanks Sputt!

 # v0.15.0 - Starfinder

 With this update we introduce a few nice features to the Starfinder system.